cadithealth/genemail/README.rst

 * **Unit of test for generated emails** is made easier thanks to a sender mechanism that allows outbound emails to be trapped for analysis instead of being delivered.

-* **Support for DKIM email header generation** so that emails that are indeed not spam are less likely to be identified as such.

 TL;DR